3D printing has a lot of moving parts, and you’re going to encounter some inconveniences.

 I also added an aftermarket camera to create a live feed of my print’s progress.
 I used my RasPi to run the operation.

-There are older generation Raspberry Pi’s with less memory and processing power that will work just fine depending on your needs.
+There are older generations of Raspberry Pi’s with less memory and processing power that will work just fine depending on your needs.

 Tips: Make sure your Raspberry Pi has a WiFi chip or install one yourself, also make sure you buy the RasPi from a reputable source.

 Keep Yourself Safe with Gloves and a Thermometer

 If you’re going to be working around the printer while it’s running, it’s crucial to keep yourself safe.

 Your printer’s hot end might get hot enough to burn your skin if you touch it while it’s printing.